Balance Board Exercises for Seniors: Fun Ways to Boost Coordination & Confidence!

 balance exercises tutorial

 Let’s turn shaky moments into rock-solid confidence with moves that feel like dancing with gravity.
-I’ll walk you through two game-changing drills I’ve used with dozens of clients—no equipment needed, just your fabulous self and maybe a nearby wall for moral support.
+I’ll walk you through two game-changing drills I’ve used with dozens of friends—no equipment needed, just your fabulous self and maybe a nearby wall for moral support.

 Rock the Boat for Core Engagement